danmt/drill-poc/README.md

 Closed bounty-enabled issues can have their assignee changed by a code owner, in which case, the GitHub app picks the change and sends a transaction to change the bounty hunter.
 Errors and success are dealt in the same manner as the previous points.

-## Synced bounty comment
+## Bounty status tracking

-Bounties may increase with time as sponsors deposit into the vaults, in order to reduce the entry barrier, the total accumulated for the bounty is shown in a comment in the issue along with a Solana Pay QR that allows sponsors to deposit while their assets remain safe without having to connect their wallet with yet another dapp.
+Bounties may increase overtime as sponsors deposit into the vaults, in order to reduce the entry barrier, the total accumulated for the bounty is shown in a comment in the issue along with a Solana Pay QR that allows sponsors to deposit while their assets remain safe without having to connect their wallet with yet another dapp.

 ## Contributing